Helen Mirren

 BirthdayJuli 26, 1945

-BiographyDame Helen Mirren (born Helen Lydia Mironoff; 26 July 1945) is an English actor.
-In a career spanning 60 years, she is the recipient of numerous accolades including an Academy Award, four BAFTA Awards, five Emmy Awards, three Golden Globe Awards, an Olivier Award and a Tony Award.
-She has been honored with the BAFTA Fellowship in 2014, the Honorary Golden Bear in 2020, and the Screen Actors Guild Life Achievement Award in 2022.
+BiographyDame Helen Mirren (born Ilyena Lydia Mironoff; 26 July 1945) is an English actor.
+With a career spanning over six decades of screen and stage, her accolades include an Academy Award, five Emmy Awards, a Tony Award, four BAFTA Awards, and a Laurence Olivier Award.
+She is the only person to have achieved both the US and UK Triple Crowns of Acting, and has also received the BAFTA Fellowship, Honorary Golden Bear, and the Screen Actors Guild Life Achievement Award.
 Mirren was made a Dame Commander of the Order of the British Empire (DBE) by Queen Elizabeth II in 2003.

 Mirren started her career at the age of 18 as a performer with the National Youth Theatre, where she played Cleopatra in Antony and Cleopatra (1965).
 She later joined the Royal Shakespeare Company and made her West End stage debut in 1975.
 She went on to receive the Laurence Olivier Award for Best Actress for playing Elizabeth II in the Peter Morgan play The Audience (2013).
 She reprised the role on Broadway and won the Tony Award for Best Actress in a Play.
 She was Tony-nominated for A Month in the Country (1995) and The Dance of Death (2002).

-On television, Mirren played DCI Jane Tennison in the police procedural Prime Suspect (1991–2006), where she earned three British Academy Television Awards for Best Actress and two Primetime Emmy Awards for Outstanding Lead Actress in a Miniseries or Movie.
+On television, Mirren played DCI Jane Tennison in ITV's police procedural Prime Suspect (1991–2006), for which she earned three British Academy Television Awards for Best Actress and two Primetime Emmy Awards for Outstanding Lead Actress in a Miniseries or Movie.
 She also earned Emmy Awards for portraying Ayn Rand in the Showtime television film The Passion of Ayn Rand (1999) and Queen Elizabeth I in the HBO miniseries Elizabeth I (2005).
-She also acted in Door to Door (2002), Phil Spector (2013), Catherine the Great (2019), and 1923 (2022).
+Her other television roles include Door to Door (2002), Phil Spector (2013), Catherine the Great (2019), 1923 (2022), and MobLand (2025).

 Biography from the Wikipedia article Helen Mirren.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.